OmarStewey/serverless-class/10_SSM Parameter Store/README.md

 And the tests should pass.

-Then run the e2e tests without regeneating the `.env` file:
+Then run the e2e tests without regenerating the `.env` file:

 `npx cross-env TEST_MODE=http jest`